mying2002/Explainable-AlphaFold-Multimer/README.md

 Repository supplementing the CPSC 471 final project on the explainability of AlphaFold-Multimer

 ## Detailed instructions on running code

+# Set up directories on Grace as follows:
 Note: much of this project was designed to run on Grace.
-We recommend copying the entire directory tree to Grace
+We recommend copying the following directories and their subdirectories from Github to Grace prior to running any code:
+- Explainable-AlphaFold-Multimer/deletion_perturb_out
+- Explainable-AlphaFold-Multimer/garbage_out
+-